itskingori/systematic-theology/books/11.1-kings/chapter-001.md

 layout: study
 permalink: /books/1-kings/chapter-1/
 sectionlink: /books/1-kings/
-description: Study of Chapter 1 of 1 Kings (the 11th book of the Bible)
 ---

 > 1 Now king David was old [and] stricken in years; and they covered him with clothes, but he gat no heat.